 How often have you come across a coffee maker in your life that’s not made in China?
-Let us tell you, not many!
+Let me tell you, not many!
 From your essential cotton pads to the spoon you use in your kitchen, are all Chinese products.
 Which is not a bad thing.

 But certain people are all about wanting to buy locally produced goods.
 They want their local businesses to flourish and grow.
 So, these people tend to purchase by locating the ‘Made In’ phrase on the product box to ensure and then proceed to check it out.

-As we know, coffee makers can employ different methods to brew coffee.
+As I know, coffee makers can employ different methods to brew coffee.
 A coffee connoisseur would know how much difference the various methods of brewing coffee can make.
 Out of all the ways, the French press is widespread.

 1. Bodum 1928-16US4 Chambord French Press Coffee Maker